brian-smith-tcril/tutor/docs/plugins/index.rst

     tutor config save

-The full plugins CLI is described in the :ref:`reference documentation <cli_plugins>`.
+.. it'd be nice to use ref here instead, see https://github.com/click-contrib/sphinx-click/issues/15 The full plugins CLI is described in the `reference documentation <../reference/cli/tutor.html#tutor-plugins>`_.

 .. _existing_plugins: